-and inductively, we go back to the case $j \leq 3$.
-The other case $c=4,5$ is similar.
+and inductively we can go back to the case of $j \leq 3$.
+The other cases $c=4,5$ are similar.
 Note that we sometimes used type $\II$ exactly once, but immediately followed by type $\I$ in this case. \end{enumerate}

 \item[$(0,j,0)$:] It can be done as in the last paragraph. $ (0,j,0) \sim^{\II_y} (0,j-3,c)$ uses type $\II$, but the latter can be reduced without further energy loss.
 So this proves the claim.

 \item[$(0,0,k)$:] We can transform it to the first case since